Dreams → Research → Organizing Info Files ( → Read → Implement)

 I also take a moment to insert a keyword at the beginning of the saved file name.
 Example: I researched Pinterest analytics, because my maiden visits to that screen inspired serial “duuuh“s.
-Each related file carries the same first word: Pinterest.
-A quick click of gDrive’s sort by title gathers all these files for easier eyeballing.
+Each related file begins with the same word: Pinterest.
+A quick tap yields an alphabetical listing, with all PINTEREST files hanging out next to each other.

 Handling Special Notations

 My Jibun Techo Biz Mini —the core of my bullet journal— includes (Jibun Idea) booklets tucked into its front and back covers.

 The 2 front (grid) booklets = Pam’s World, notations I deem necessary for self-management, including the Daily Log.
 The lined booklet and another grid booklet, in the back, focus on my OnLine World.

 Every note triggered by review of one or more gDrive files gets dumped into my Daily Log, using the same black 0.3mm Pilot Juice Up gel ink pen.
 My daily routine includes an “Admin”istrative session, including review of that Log.
 If an initial notation constitutes a project in disguise, I’ll iron out those steps during a planning session.
 Yes, a section of the Pam’s World booklets is bookmarked for hammering out project specifics.

 - Every handwritten note, regardless of category, moves into my bullet journal ‘hood.